juank-pa/JKLocalNotifications-ANE/README.md

 This will have forced the ANE to support level 24 and later versions and I'm always trying to support 95-99% of the currently existing devices.

-The hack needs the developer to re-compile the ANE through the following procedure:

-1. Add a `res` folder under the `bin` folder.
-2. Place all additional resources there using the same structure as required for Android projects.
-3. Compile the ANE using one of the build shell scripts.
-4. In your AS3 application code set the `Notification.iconType` to the name of the file without including the file extension.
-5. Compile your application normally.

-**Note:** You can actually simply open the ANE file with a compression app e.g. 7zip and modify or add icons at will.
-Thanks to [@subdan](https://github.com/subdan) for pointing this out.
+The hack is to simply open the ANE file with a compression app e.g. 7zip and modify or add icons at will.
+Thanks to [@subdan](https://github.com/subdan) for pointing this one out.

 # The ActionScript 3.0 source code